AbiyuTashoma/MyRainyDays/README.md

 # My RainyDays website

-# "images", "js" and "styles" folders are created, however it does not show these folders on Git
+# "images", "js" and "styles" folders are created, however it does not show these folders on Git.
+Visible only in Visual Studio